What is the CSRD? Everything you need to know.

 CSRD's potential impact (and why sustainability reporting is important)

 The CSRD aims to offer transparency to all stakeholders, including investors and consumers.
-It brings even more large and medium-sized companies into the mandatory sustainability reporting umbrella.
+It brings large and medium-sized companies into the mandatory sustainability reporting umbrella.

-This directive is the first of its kind to expand the reporting requirements to value chain emissions for a large number of companies.
+This directive is the first of its kind to expand the reporting requirements to value chain emissions for many companies.
 Companies have largely been optionally reporting these emissions.
 Even when reported, they were based on estimates and rife with inaccuracies.

 Preparing for changes in ESG reporting